YiyangShao/TurntableDecisionHelper/CodeStructure.md

-# Turntable Decision Helper - Code Structure

-This document tracks the structure and purpose of each file in the project.

 ## Files:
 1. `App.js`: The root component of the app.
 Responsible for rendering the main components of the decision helper.
+2. `src/components/Turntable.js`: This component will handle the display and logic of the turntable.